DevCycleHQ/ios-client-sdk/README.md

 }
 ```

+The `Variable` object also contains the following params:
+    - `key`: the key indentifier for the Variable
+    - `type`: the type of the Variable, one of: `String` / `Boolean` / `Number` / `JSON`
+    - `value`: the Variable's value
+    - `defaultValue`: the Variable's default value
+    - `isDefaulted`: if the Variable is using the `defaultValue`
+    - `evalReason`: evaluation reason for why the variable was bucketed into its value

+If the value is not ready, it will return the default value passed in the creation of the variable.

+## Variable Updates

 To listen for updates on the variable's `value`, for example when the user's `userId` is changed or `resetUser()` is called, an `onUpdate()` handler can be used:

 #### Swift